 It will serve you well to learn the basics of marketing, such as the four P’s (price, product, placement and promotion) and target audiences.

 A lot will depend on your target market and price points.
 Start by asking yourself, who is my audience?
 What are they willing to pay for art?
-What sizes, mediums are they looking for?
-Where will I sell the prints (think about shipping costs.
+What sizes and mediums are they looking for?
+Where will I sell the prints?
+Think about shipping costs.
 If you don’t need your prints to “last a lifetime” (and you don’t claim they will in your marketing) then absolutely, you could settle for lower end prints.
 However, if quality is important to you and your customers then only fine art giclee prints are guaranteed to last.

 Check out the how to sell your art guide for more tips on this.